Jermaine Clark

-Jermaine Marcel Clark (born September 29, 1976) is a former Major League Baseball player who played for several teams between 2001 and 2005.
+Jermaine Marcel Clark (born September 29, 1976) is an American former Major League Baseball player who played for several teams between 2001 and 2005.

 Amateur career

 A native of Berkeley, California, Clark attended Will C. Wood High School and the University of San Francisco.
-In 1996, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League, where he was a league all-star, helped lead the team to the league championship, and was named co-MVP of the league's playoffs.
+In 1995, he played collegiate summer baseball with the Kenosha Kroakers of the Northwoods League (becoming the first Kroaker alumnus to play in the majors), and in 1996 for the Chatham A's of the Cape Cod Baseball League, where he was a league all-star, helped lead the team to the league championship, and was named co-MVP of the league's playoffs.
 Clark was selected by the Seattle Mariners in the 5th round of the 1997 MLB Draft.

 Professional career

 His major league debut came on April 3, 2001, with the Detroit Tigers.
 In his major league career, he also played for the Texas Rangers, San Diego Padres, Cincinnati Reds, and Oakland Athletics.
 He played second base and all three outfield positions in his 46-game career, but he only managed to hit .154 during his time in the big leagues.